deeprob/ukb_field_preprocess/README.md

 For the high level, we start with the highest ranked field value, check for the number of samples and only include those field values which were not previously included in the low level.
 Once the high level field values are defined, we again one hot encode each individual on the basis of whether their field value is present among the high level ranked field values.
 Thus, in the final meta table, each field of type *categorical single* will be represented by two columns, low and high.

 **Note**: There might be cases where the lowest (highest) ranked field value has greater than 90% samples.
 In that case the high (low) level will contain less than 10% of the total samples irrespective of the number of ranked field values included in that level.
 These cases can be filtered later based on end user requirements.

+*Categorical_single* fields where a single field encoding breaks down the ordinal status of that field were encoded by first removing that field value which broke ordinality and then characterizing the other field values into high and low levels as defined above.
+The removed field value was separately one-hot-encoded.

+*Categorical_single* fields which were not of type ordinal were one-hot-encoded i.e. each field value was separately converted to zeros or ones based on their absence or presence in an individual.
+It is described in the section below.

 ### Categorical multiple field types
 The *categorical multiple* fields were encoded in the true one-hot-encoding sense where each field value were separately converted to zeros or ones based on their absence or presence in an individual.
 For example field 6155, Vitamin and mineral supplements has field values: